andrewcooke/IntModN.jl/README.md

 # IntModN.jl

 A pragmatic (meaning incomplete, and written by someone who needed this before he fully understood it) library for doing modular arithmetic.

 The aim is not to encapsulate a large amount of theory, or to describe the relationships between different structures, but to enable arithmetic on various types, motivated largely by the practical needs of crypto code.

 Currently incomplete; the hope is to support rings and fields (prime moduli) of integers, polynomials over those, and related fields (irreducible factor polynomials).
-At the moment only rings and fields of integers are supported.
+At the moment only rings and fields of integers, and simple polynomials over those, are supported.

 ## Examples